Quickstart

 Run your first model from start to finish with embedl-hub

-- Fine-tune, quantize, and benchmark the model using the Embedl Hub CLI
+You will learn how to quantize, compile, and benchmark a model using the Embedl Hub Python library.

 Prerequisites

-- Created an Embedl Hub account
+- Create an Embedl Hub account

-- Installed the Embedl Hub CLI
+- Install the Embedl Hub Python library

-- Configured an API Key
+- Configure an API Key

-Create a project
+Create a project and experiment

 embedl-hub init \

---project "Cat Detector" \
+--project "Quickstart" \

 The project’s metadata is stored locally in a file named .embedl_hub_ctx